GitExcited/MRE-soen341projectW2024/README.md

 # Montreal_Real_Estate-soen341projectW2024

+## Description
-Repository to work on the car rental project for SOEN 341
+Repository to work in the car rental web project.
+Allows users to browse and reserve vehicules, to cancel reservations, to review them and much more.

+## Team Members and Roles
+* J. David Ruiz
+   ROLE ?
+* put your names :)

+## Project Approach and Technology